scds/text-analysis-2/visualize.md

 nav_order: 4
 ---

-# Visualizing Named Entities with SpaCy
+# 3. Visualizing Named Entities with SpaCy

-To render the output from SpaCy in a form more amenable to analysis, we will use SpaCy's built-in visualizer: displaCy.
+To render the output from SpaCy in a form more amenable to analysis, we will use SpaCy's built-in visualizer: *displaCy*.

 ## Using the displaCy server

-DisplaCy uses JavaScript, SVG and CSS - web design and programming languages - to render visualizations of entities and dependencies in a web browser.
+DisplaCy uses JavaScript, SVG and CSS - web programming and design languages - to render visualizations of entities and dependencies in a web browser.

-To begin, we will comment out the code we previously wrote which printed entities to the console as we do not need it at the moment.
+**3.1.** To begin, we will comment out the code we previously wrote which printed entities to the console as we do not need it at the moment.
 You can precede each of the lines with the "#" symbol or you can wrap the three lines of code in triple-quotes as demonstrated in the example below.
 We are not *technically* commenting out the code but we are turning it into a string that Python will ignore.

 ```
 """